AI Glossary

 Automated Self-Improvement Methods

-Techniques that allow AI systems to learn from their own performance and automatically get better over time, often by using feedback loops and machine learning.
+Techniques that allow AI systems to learn from their own performance and automatically get better over time, often by using feedback loops and machine learning algorithms.

 Automated Workflow

 A series of tasks that are carried out automatically by software.
-This helps to streamline processes by reducing manual steps.
+This helps to streamline processes by reducing manual steps and improving efficiency.

 Automation

 Using technology to perform tasks automatically, with as little human involvement as possible.
-This is done to increase speed, efficiency, and accuracy in processes.
+This is done to increase speed, efficiency, and accuracy in processes across various industries.

 Autonomous Agent